Last checked: 5 June 2026

 - Ticket rule

-- Official FIFA ticketing first, then careful resale and hospitality comparison.
+- Official FIFA ticketing first, then resale, hospitality, transfer, fee and refund checks.

 - Travel rule